openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/networking_config-agents.rst

    ..
 Note::

-       By default, networking namespaces are configured to not be deleted.
+       For iproute version 3.12.0 and above, networking namespaces are configured to be deleted by default.
 This behavior can be changed for both DHCP and L3 agents.
 The configuration files are :file:`/etc/neutron/dhcp_agent.ini` and
        :file:`/etc/neutron/l3_agent.ini` respectively.

-       For DHCP namespace the configuration key is:
+       For DHCP namespace the configuration key:
-       ``dhcp_delete_namespaces``.
-This parameter should be set to True to change the default behaviour.
+       ``dhcp_delete_namespaces = True``.
+You can set it to False in case namespaces cannot be deleted cleanly on the host running the DHCP agent.

-       For L3 namespace, the configuration key is:
+       For L3 namespace, the configuration key:
-       ``router_delete_namespaces``.
-This parameter should be set to True to change the default behaviour.
+       ``router_delete_namespaces = True``.
+You can set it to False in case namespaces cannot be deleted cleanly on the host running the L3 agent.

    ..
 Important::